Impaler (band)

-Impaler is a Minnesota horror rock band from the Twin Cities.
+Impaler is an American horror-themed heavy metal/speed metal band from Minnesota.
+The band has a theatrical show which features fake blood, cages, coffins, latex severed heads and a finale that includes a mock disemboweling of victims.

 Impaler formed in the spring of 1983 with founding members Bill Lindsey (vocals), Michael James Torok (guitar), "Commander" Court Hawley (bass), Robert "Meaty Bob" Johnson (drums), and Mike Senn (guitar).
 The band played original songs sprinkled with a few covers by favorite influential bands such as Kiss, Alice Cooper, and Motörhead.
 Bill Lindsey is the sole continuing member of Impaler, keeping the band alive for over 30 years.